Invite friends and family to read the obituary and add memories.

 Her parents, Booker T. and Jessie Dickerson, predeceased her, as did her husband Gerald Davis Sr., who passed away on October 1, 2001, and her son Gerald (Jerry) Davis Jr., who died on July 19, 2019.
 She was also preceded in death by a great-grandson and four siblings: Mary Elizabeth “Nell” Jackson, Everette Dickerson, Nellie Hyler, and Charles Dickerson.

-Services to honor Ruby’s life will begin with a visitation on April 14, 2026, from 5:00 p.m. to 7:00 p.m. at Johnson & Mass-Hinitt Cremations, Funerals & Receptions, located at 203 N Washington St in Junction City, Kansas.
-Her funeral service will be held on April 15, 2026, at 11:00 a.m. at Immanuel Lutheran Church, 630 S Eisenhower Dr, Junction City, Kansas, concluding by noon.
+Services to honor Ruby’s life will begin with a visitation on April 14, 2026, from 5:00 p.m. to 7:00 p.m. at Johnson & Mass-Hinitt Funeral Home, located at 203 N. Washington St. in Junction City, Kansas.
+Her funeral service will be held on April 15, 2026, at 11:00 a.m. at Immanuel Lutheran Church, 630 S. Eisenhower Dr., Junction City, Kansas.

 Johnson & Mass-Hinitt Cremations, Funerals & Receptions